-The City of Campbell River thanks all of the community member participated in the Sustainable Official Community Plan processor form the basis of this document. ers and stakeholders who ess.
-Your contributions This document is property of the City of Campbell Rive r, copyright 2012.
+The City of Campbell River thanks all of the community members and stakeholders who participated in the Sustainable Official Community Plan process.
+Your contributions form the basis of this document.
+This document is property of the City of Campbell River, copyright 2012.
+This document is property of the City of Campbell River, copyright 2012.